Pure vs Hybrid Cloud Models: Questions Answered For Data Analysts

 Here on the Fastmetrics blog, we have already looked at how ushering in cloud technology created a new era in computing, affecting how many people work, across industries and across the world.

-The cloud has made many tech professionals’ jobs much easier, such as data analysts.
+The cloud has made many tech professionals’ jobs much easier, from data analyst to data scientist.
 Having an easily accessible repository for big chunks of information, provides the necessary support for these professionals.
 This allows them to keep up with an increasingly fast-paced and mobile world.

 In recent years, two different types of cloud models have emerged, with pure vs hybrid cloud models available.
 Each cloud model has its own set of benefits for data analysts.
 We’ll be looking deeper into the two types to determine what advantages each model has for data analysts.
 Data Science jobs are in high-demand and knowing What Is a Machine Learning Engineer? can help in your future.